anoadragon453/matrix-reminder-bot/CONTRIBUTING.md

      --opt device="/path/to/data/dir" data_volume
    ```

-Run `docker/start-compose.sh --dev` to start the bot.
+Run `docker/start-dev.sh` to start the bot.

 **Note:** If you are trying to connect to a Synapse instance running on the
 host, you need to allow the IP address of the docker container to connect.
 This